AIAngels

 Should I introduce myself by name?
 You can, but it's not necessary.
 The companion will pick up your name if you mention it naturally, and if you don't, you can always drop it in later.
 Opening with "Hi, I'm [name], 34, from [city]" is the resume pattern in disguise.

 What if the companion's first response feels off?
-Adjust in your second message rather than starting over.
+Adjust in your second message instead of starting over.
 Go slightly looser or slightly more specific depending on what felt wrong.
 A reset can work but it costs you the momentum of the exchange.

 Does this advice apply to voice mode too?
 Broadly yes, though voice mode has its own texture.
 Silence and pacing matter more when you're speaking.
 The same principle applies: open with something natural and low-stakes, not a monologue about who you are and what you need.